-- 1. At Step B, the hourly rate shall be three percent (3%) higher than Step A. Step B is effective following ten (10) years of service. - 2.
-At Step C, the hourly rate shall be six percent (6%) higher than Step A. Step C is effective following fifteen (15) years of service. - 3.
-At Step D, the hourly rate shall be nine percent (9%) higher than Step A. Step D is effective following twenty (20) years of service. - 5.
-At Step E, the hourly rate shall be twelve percent (12%) higher than Step A. Step E is effective following twenty-seven (27) years of service. - Pay Step Advancement.
-All employees are entitled to pay step advances on the anniversary of their appointment to the department, after ten, fifteen, twenty and twenty seven years of service.
+- 1. At Step B, the hourly rate shall be three percent (3%) higher than Step A. Step B is effective following seven (7) years of service. - 2.
+At Step C, the hourly rate shall be six percent (6%) higher than Step A. Step C is effective following ten (10) years of service. - 3.
+At Step D, the hourly rate shall be nine percent (9%) higher than Step A. Step D is effective following fifteen (15) years of service. - 4.
+At Step E, the hourly rate shall be twelve percent (12%) higher than Step A. Step E is effective following twenty (20) years of service. - 5.
+At Step F, the hourly rate shall be fifteen percent (15%) higher than Step A. Step F is effective following twenty-five (25) years of service.

+Pay Step Advancement.
+All employees are entitled to pay step advances on the anniversary of their appointment to the department, after seven, ten, fifteen, twenty and twenty-five years of service.